znsio/specmatic-documentation/documentation/contract_tests.md

 java -jar specmatic.jar examples employees.yaml
 ```

-Alternatively, you can use Docker:
+Alternatively, we can also run the same command with the Docker image:

 ```bash
 docker run znsio/specmatic examples employees.yaml